 Fun-Do-mental of Fondue

-Fondue seems like a fun way of sharing a meal- family style.
+Fondue is something that binds the family members together.
 With a wide variety of fondues available across the cafes and dessert bars, many of us have dunked into the glory of the yum malicious fondue at some point.

 However, did you know this delicacy was born out of necessity and not merely for fun?